 The Government of Alberta has committed to reducing methane emissions from upstream oil and gas regulations by 45% relative to 2014 levels by 2025.
 To facilitate this goal, the Government of Alberta enacted the Alberta Methane Regulations, and directed the AER to develop complementary regulatory directives.
 The Alberta Methane Regulations require AER licensees to comply with AER Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting and AER Directive 017: Measurement Requirements for Oil and Gas Operations.

-In November 2020, the Government of Canada and the Government of Alberta announced an equivalency agreement regarding the reduction of methane emissions such that the Federal Methane Regulations will not apply in Alberta.
+In November 2020, the Government of Canada and the Government of Alberta announced an equivalency agreement regarding the reduction of methane emissions such that federal Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) will not apply in Alberta.